BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_notes.md

 ---

-<div style="text-align: center; font-size: 1.5em; font-weight: bold;">🌟 TIPS FOR WORKING WITH SARIMA</div>1.
-Differencing: Ensure your data is stationary.
+🌟 TIPS FOR WORKING WITH SARIMA

+1. Differencing: Ensure your data is stationary.
 If it’s not, apply differencing (both regular and seasonal) until you achieve stationarity.

 2. Seasonality: Utilize seasonal decomposition techniques (like STL decomposition) to analyze seasonal components before modeling.
 This can provide insights into the seasonal nature of your data.